i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 }
 ```

-Responsibility of this class is to see on input events and make decisions about them.
+Responsibility of this class is to get them from the transport level (e.g. deserialize), see on input events and make decisions about them.
 It is the place where event can be skipped.

-Next, create a class derived from `IMessageProcessingHandler`:
+Next, an implementation of `IMessageProcessingHandler` should be created to handle accumulated events.
+But as end users we don't need to implement this interface by our own, **NuClear River** already have an appropriate implementation.
+Let's take a look at the following code, just to understand the whole idea:

 ```csharp
 public sealed class InputEventHandler : IMessageProcessingHandler